-The AO and ecs.MACD are both extremely valuable for identifying the correct price swings with a rules based approach.
+The AO and macd.PRO are both extremely valuable for identifying the correct price swings with a rules based approach.
 They are also equally valuable in determining wave patterns because wave analysis is simply an analysis of price swings.
 Once you understand price swing, you will understand wave patterns too.

 In the field of Elliott Wave analysis both oscillators provide key information about the exact price swing, wave count, and wave pattern outlook.
 Here are the three major benefits of using the AO or the ecs.MACD as a wave trend indicator:

-The key to success in analysing and trading price swings and the Elliott Wave Theory is by applying a systematic way of identifying one single wave, which can be done via the AO and ecs.MACD.
+The key to success in analysing and trading price swings and the Elliott Wave Theory is by applying a systematic way of identifying one single wave, which can be done via the AO and macd.PRO.